 "Contract Year" means, for each Transaction, each successive twelve completed Billing Cycles following the Transaction Commencement Date.

 “Defaulting Party” means a Party alleged to have taken or been affected by any of the actions constituting an Event of Default.

+“Deficiency Usage” means the excess, if any, of Anticipated Usage over Minimum Usage for such Contract Year.

-“Delivery Term” means, for each Transaction, the term of the purchase and sale of energy if EESI exercises an Energy Sales Option, as specified in an Option Exercise Notice.
+“Delivery Term” means, for each Transaction, HE 0100 through HE 2400 (24 hours each day), Monday through Sunday, including NERC holidays, for the term of the purchase and sale of energy if EESI exercises an Energy Sales Option, as specified in an Option Exercise Notice. .

 "Distribution Charges" means all charges of any kind imposed by a Utility on account of transmission, distribution, Transition Charges, facilities or equipment rental and other similar charges which such Utility is authorized to charge on account of the provision of transmission and distribution services.